moonkaspace/launchpad/README.md

 **Moonka.space** is built across two private repositories, one for the backend / API and one for the frontend.

-- On the backend we use Ruby on Rails, which we still consider to be one of the most beautiful frameworks to work with.
-We store most of our data in PostgreSQL, while session-related data is stored in Redis.
+- On the backend we use _Ruby on Rails_, which we still consider to be one of the most beautiful frameworks to work with.
+We store most of our data in _PostgreSQL_, while session-related data is stored in _Redis_.
-- On the frontend the app is built on top of Nuxt, an SSR framework for Vue.
+- On the frontend the app is built on top of _Nuxt_, an SSR framework for _Vue_.

 **Moonka.space** is hosted on Heroku.